 No matter how obsessive you are about your lawn, once ants decide to take over, it takes the right methods and approach to get rid of them.
 Anthills pose a threat to your lawn’s appearance and your home’s overall curb appeal.
-The mounds of granular dirt often appear in sidewalk cracks, around the foundation of your home or patio, as well as along fence rows where the ants are protected against mower and foot traffic.
+The mounds of granular dirt often appear in sidewalk cracks, around the foundation of your home or patio, as well as along fence rows where the ants are protected against mower, weed eater and foot traffic.
 Luckily, there are plenty of ways to rid your yard of the unattractive mounds.

 Why Ants Choose Your Yard